vuestorefront/storefront-ui/apps/docs/components/hooks/useScrollable.md

 ### Controlled showing next and previous elements
 <!-- react -->

-`useScrollable` is exposing imperative methods for showing elements - `showNext` and `showPrev`.
+`useScrollable exposes imperative methods for showing elements - `showNext` and `showPrev`.
 To make them work, user needs to bind these functions as `onClick` handler.

 <SourceCode>